admiralAwkbar/demo-actions-1/Exercises/05-Upload-Download-Artifacts.md

 # Uploading and Downloading build artifacts on Github Workflow

-- If your job produces a build artifact that users need to view, or needs to be passed to another build machine, the **Github Actions** upload and download can help with this process.
+- If your job produces a build artifact that users need to view, or need to be passed to another build machine, the **Github Actions** upload and download can help with this process.

 ### Exercise: Add Upload and Download

 1. Add the following code to your build pipeline, and it will then start publishing the artifact once the step has completed.

 1. Create a new branch called `Artifacts`